Historic Ferrari 250 MM Spider achieves $5,395,000 at auction

 - Classic Ferraris in our classifieds

-The 1953 Giro di Sicilia marked the first competition appearance of a 250 MM, and a few of the 31 cars built became winners.
-Gooding & Company is selling chassis 0348, which took six overall wins and a further three class wins between 1954 and ‘57.
+The 1953 Giro di Sicilia race marked the first competition appearance of a 250 MM, and a few of the 31 cars built became winners.
+Chassis 0348 took six overall wins and a further three class wins between 1954 and ‘57.

 The biggest race it competed in was the 1954 Watkins Glen Sports Car Grand Prix, in which it finished eighth.
 Chassis 0348 was bodied by Carrozzeria Vignale as a spider, and in the ‘Series II’ style with a decorative chrome grille on the hood and outboard headlights.

 When first sold to New York’s Alfred Momo Corporation, which managed Briggs Cunningham’s racing team, the Ferrari was finished in red with a brown leather interior, which quickly became dirtied as it started its racing career.
 It changed hands multiple times during this time, on the ownership side and the people in the driving seat.

 Some owners also raced, with Charles and Audrey Saffell entering races as ‘Scuderia Furioso’ after purchasing the car in March 1956, and it was with them where it achieved most of its racing success.
 It then moved through an eclectic mix of owners, including Ken Hutchinson, one of the founding members of the Ferrari Club of America.